You are here:

 This applies to behavior on or off the Lycoming College campus.
 Events that are optional can be considered hazing due to the emotional status of the student and the fear of not being initiated for not participating.

-Sanctions for hazing may include the imposition of fines; the withholding of diplomas or transcripts pending compliance with the rules, or pending payment of fines; and the imposition of probation, suspension, dismissal, and any other sanctions the Vice President for Student Life and Dean of Students office deems appropriate.
+Sanctions for hazing may include the imposition of fines; the withholding of diplomas or transcripts pending compliance with the rules, or pending payment of fines; and the imposition of probation, suspension, dismissal, and any other sanctions the Vice President for Student Affairs and Success office deems appropriate.

 In the case of a College organization which authorizes hazing in blatant disregard of such rules, penalties may also include rescission of permission for that organization to operate on campus property or to otherwise operate under the sanction of the College.

-Lycoming College's Medical Amnesty Policy is designed to reduce barriers to calling for immediate help in situations where emergency medical treatment is needed for onself or someone else.
+Lycoming College's Medical Amnesty Policy and Safe Harbor Policies are designed to reduce barriers to calling for immediate help in situations where emergency medical treatment is needed for onself or someone else.
 If a student is aware of an alcohol or other drug related emergency as the result of hazing, and takes action on behalf of oneself, another student, friend, guest, or any individual on the College campus, the students will not be subject to the formal standards process.
-Please refer to the "Medical Amnesty" section of the Code of Community Standards for more information.
+Please refer to the "Medical Amnesty" and "Safe Harbor" section of the Code of Community Standards for more information.

 Safe Harbor